Claire Levy: Early career

 Raised in Indiana, Levy earned a bachelor's degree from Carleton College in Minnesota in 1978, and then a J.D. from Case Western Reserve University, 1982.

 Moving to Denver in 1982, Levy worked as a deputy public defender in the Colorado State Public Defender's Office from 1983 to 1986, representing indigents accused of felonies.
 After moving to Boulder in 1986, Levy briefly worked in private practice with Buchan, Gray, Purvis, and Scheutze.
 In 1989, she took a job in the Jefferson County Attorney's office focusing on land use and planning issues.
 Since 1999, Levy has worked in private practice in Boulder.

 Levy has served as a precinct captain for the Boulder County Democratic Party, on the boards of PLAN Boulder County (where she has also been vice-chair and chair), the Boulder Arts Academy, and the Boulder Ballet, and as a member of the Boulder County Parks and Open Space Advisory Committee (including three years as its chair), the Boulder County Housing Authority, and the City of Boulder Planning Board.
 Levy has two daughters, Mara and Ellie.

+Levy has served as a Boulder County Commissioner since 2020 and was re-elected in 2024.